 Having a cluttered environment can make finding the thing that you need difficult, and constantly cleaning up a mess takes mental energy away from other things you need to focus on.
-Strive to keep the number of your possessions manageable, to put things away after you’ve used them, and to encourage your family members to do the same.
+Strive to keep the number of your possessions manageable.
+Put things away after you’ve used them.
+Most importantly, encourage your family members to do the same.

 Clear Mental Clutter Tip #4: Turn off notifications on your phone or tablet and put it down

 Smartphones and tablets are such wonderful tools, but they are also incredibly distracting.
 It’s hard not to respond to the little dings and flashes when notifications pop up.
 It’s tempting to pick up a device to check what the name of that actress is in the movie you’re watching.
 It’s difficult not to check the news or pop onto Facebook for a second.

 Consider turning off notifications on your phone and tablet.
 If you’re afraid of missing something important, you can schedule several times during the day when you can check for messages or you can allow notifications to come through for your most important contacts.

 I recently turned off all notifications except for calls/texts from my family and best friend and found that even that small change made me feel calmer and less distracted.